 Poland's broadcasting market is the largest in Eastern and Central Europe.

-TV is the leading medium and three players - state-owned TVP and privately-owned TVN and Polsat - dominate the market.
+TV is the leading medium and three players - state-owned TVP and private TVN and Polsat - dominate the market.

 Many non-state media outlets are owned by foreign concerns, particularly German companies.
 Agora - the publisher of Gazeta Wyborcza newspaper - is the main domestic media group.

 There are hundreds of newspaper titles, most of them local or regional.
 The top-selling tabloid, Fakt, is owned by Germany-based publisher Axel Springer.

 The constitution guarantees freedom of expression and forbids censorship.